 Balmain expanded his designs to include perfumes.
 Vent Vert was his first commercially successful perfume, released in 1947.
 His other perfumes included Jolie Madame in 1953 and Ivoire in 1979.
 He even added Swiss watches to the collection.

 Passion for clothing design later motivated Balmain to try his hand at costume design, with fantastic results.
 For his work on the Broadway musical “Happy New Year” in 1980, Pierre Balmain was nominated for a Tony Award for Best Costume Design, and he won the Drama Desk Award for Outstanding Costume Design.
-He was also the chief designer for Sophia Loren in The Millionairess in 1960.
+He was also the chief designer for Sophia Loren in No products found. in 1960.
 Pierre also worked with 16 different films, with credits including Brigitte Bardot, Vivien Leigh, and Mae West.

 Balmain was director of the Maison Balmain until his death in 1982.
 The company continued to function for some time following his death and saw Oscar de la Renta as its artistic director for several years.
 Balmain recorded his own life in an autobiography entitled, “My Years and Seasons”.

 Pierre Cardin’s career in fashion began before World War II and has extended through the decades since.
 Although he took a brief hiatus to serve his country during that war, he returned to the textile and garment industry full time in the mid 1940’s.
 By the time 1950 rolled around, he had worked for 5 years as the head of the cutting floor workrooms at Christian Dior and was well on his way to launching his own first collection.
 Pierre Cardin is the owner of over five hundred patents in fashion, architecture and other industries, and is known to never have borrowed money from a bank.